 Leak Detection & Repair

-Pressure Clean Pools is fully equipped to detect leaks in your pool with state of the art Sonic Leak Detection equipment.
+Pressure Clean Pools is fully equipped to detect leaks in your pool with state-of-the-art leak detection equipment.

 Pools are meant to be watertight but sealants will deteriorate over time.
 Other parts of your pool shift and settle, or just plain wear out.
-Pools can leak through any of the fittings or accessories, plumbing or even right through the shell.
-It is important to repair leaks, not only to save water, heat and chemicals, but also to prevent undermining pool structural components, and washing away fill dirt.
+Pools can leak through any of the fittings, accessories, plumbing, or even right through the shell.
+It is important to repair leaks, not only to save water, heat, and chemicals, but also to prevent undermining pool structural components, and washing away backfill.

-If you suspect a leak, look at the following things and then Contact Us for service:
+If you suspect a leak, look at the following steps and then Contact Us for service:

 2. Is the pool leaking only with the equipment off?
+It could be one of the suction lines.
 With the filter pump on, the plumbing on the suction side is under vacuum; air can be drawn in through otherwise leaking voids.

 3. Does the pool leak all the time?
-This does not rule out leaks in the plumbing, but turns a suspicious eye on the shell of the pool, generally indicating cracks in the plaster or tears in the vinyl.
+This does not rule out leaks in the plumbing, but turns a suspicious eye on the shell of the pool, generally indicating cracks in the plaster, fittings, skimmer or tears in the vinyl.

 4. Are there leaks at the equipment pad?
 Look closely at the filter, pump, heater and valves.
 Check the ground for moisture.
 Turn the pump on and off, looking closing for spraying water when the pump is turned off.

 5. Does the water seem to stabilize at any level?
 You may be able to close the skimmer valve and allow the water level to drop below the skimmer.
 If it keeps going, we can rule out the skimmer (although there can always be more than one leak.)
 The underwater light is a common leak source.

 6. Are there any wet areas around the pool?
 Take a walk around the pool’s edge, and between the pool and the equipment pad.
 Check for wet soil and eroded areas.